 Nantcol waterfalls are located near Llanbedr in North Wales and are accessed from Nantcol Waterfalls Campsite.
 Parking fees are paid to the campsite at their cafe.

 The riverside walk instantly provides a beautiful view the gorge pictured below.
-Continuing upstream, the 20 minute walk ends at a large cascade which is prefect for cooling off in on a warm Summer’s day.
+Continuing upstream, the 20 minute walk ends at a large cascade which tumbles over a series of rocks.

 14. Rhaeadr Dolgoch

 From the car park the riverside walk gradually ascends for 1km to a picnic site overlooking the uppermost cascade.
-Along the way there are two large two-tiered waterfalls, as well as multiple smaller, pretty cascades.
+Along the way there are two large, two-tiered waterfalls, as well as multiple smaller, pretty cascades.

 The steps are quite steep and slippery in places so tread carefully.

-If you love waterfalls this Welsh waterfall walk is a must!
+If you love waterfalls, this Welsh waterfall walk is a must!

 15. Cavern Cascade